Skip to content

 python -m venv --system-site-packages myenv

-Activate the newly created env
+Activate the newly created environment:

 source myenv/bin/activate

-Install photobooth-app
+Install the photobooth-app

 python -m pip install --prefer-binary photobooth-app